espressif/esp-idf/docs/api/peripherals/spi_master.rst

 the flash cache the ESP32 uses to map the SPI flash device it is connected to into memory.
 SPI1 is connected to the same hardware lines as SPI0 and is used to write to the flash chip.
 HSPI and VSPI are free to use.
 SPI1, HSPI and VSPI all have three chip select lines, allowing them to drive up to three SPI devices each as a master.
-The SPI peripherals also can be used in slave mode, driven from another SPI master.

 The spi_master driver
 ^^^^^^^^^^^^^^^^^^^^^